John le Carré

 10. A desk is a dangerous place from which to view the world.

 John le Carré was a British author of espionage novels.
-He worked for the British intelligence services in the 1950s and 1960s and began writing novels.
-After his novel The Spy Who Came in from the Cold became an international best-seller, he left MI6 to become a full-time author.
-His latest novel is A Legacy of Spies.
-He also wrote about his life in The Pigeon Tunnel: Stories from My Life.
+He worked for the British intelligence services in the 1950s and 1960s and began writing books in his spare time.
+His writing was suspenseful and realistic because of his intimate knowledge of the subject matter.
+After his novel The Spy Who Came in from the Cold became an international bestseller, he left MI6 to become a full-time author.
+Many of his works were adapted for television and film.
+He wrote about his life in the bestselling memoir The Pigeon Tunnel: Stories from My Life.
+His last novel, Silverview, was published posthumously in 2021.

 https://commons.wikimedia.org/wiki/File:John_le_Carre.jpg